wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 may commit in-between without being detected, making the entire schedule non-serializable.

 There is one special case, however, that incremental validation suffices to guarantee serializability.
-For read-only transactions, if incremental validation is performed on every read, or at least on the last read, then post-validation of reads is unnecessary, as no virtual write lock is acquired.
+For read-only transactions, if incremental validation is performed on every read, or at least on the last read, then a separate post-read validation phase is unnecessary, as no virtual write lock is acquired.

 Non-atomic Read-Modify-Write does not always result in non-serializable schedules.
 As shown in [Serializable Non-OCC Schedule Example 2](#serializable-non-occ-example-2) of the previous section, transaction 2